Slyce-Inc/Slyce-Android-SDK/Examples/FindSimilar/README.md

-# SlyceSDK-FullUI-Demo-Swift
+# SlyceSDK-Find-Similar

-This is a very simple project that demonstrates how to initiate Full UI mode in the SlyceSDK.
+This is a very simple project that demonstrates how to initiate Find Similar in the SlyceSDK.